diwakarsharma005/MrRobust/README.md

 ```
 ## Eye Disease Detection Neural Network Model

+Link for the dataset -> https://www.kaggle.com/jr2ngb/cataractdataset

 Also we have made an Eye Disease Detection Neural Network Model that can detects a client’s eye disease through CNN’s, keras and Tensorflow.

+We trained our model on Alibaba Cloud GPU service on over 450 samples over 50 epochs.

 The Neural network is capable in detecting a normal eye from cataract or glaucoma or retina disease eye with an accuracy of 77.55% .

-## Thank You
+# Thank You